-${}^{4}$ Katz and Meyer (1990) estimate that a 10 week increase in potential benefit duration increases the average duration of unemployment by about 1 week.
-Hence the difference in unemployment durations generated at the are unlikely to reflect differences in labor demand on locally segregated labor markets.
-On the one hand, in communities located close to the language border, a large fraction of residents cross this border when going to work.
-This suggests that the labor market is highly integrated.
-On the other hand, we do not see major differences in unemployment durations at the Röstigraben among migrants who neither speak German nor a Latin language.
+$^{3}$ Katz and Meyer (1990) estimate that a 10 week increase in potential benefit duration increases the average duration of unemployment by about 1 week.
+Hence the difference in unemployment durations generated at the Röstigraben to an increase in potential benefit duration by more than one year.

+migrants who neither speak German nor a Latin language.
 This group of immigrants is subject to the same local labor market conditions but is unlikely to share native residents' attitudes and norms concerning work effort and job search behavior.